devops329/devops/instruction/jwtPizzaServiceInfrastructureAutomation/jwtPizzaServiceInfrastructureAutomation.md

 As part of this automation, we did not automate the deployment of the MySQL database.
 There are three things you can do to manage your DB.

 1. **Leave it running**: You can leave your database continually running.
 This will cost you about $15/month, but has the advantage of not having to worry about changing anything.
 The disadvantage is that you will not gain any experience from managing the database.
-1. **Manual management**: You can manually teardown and deploy the database as desired.
+1. **Manual management**: You can manually tear down and deploy the database as desired.
 1. **Automate**: You can create a CloudFormation template in order to automate the creation and destruction of the database.
 As part of the automation you can also create and restore a snapshot of the database's data.
 1. **Temporary stop**: RDS allows you to temporarily stop the database by selecting the database actions in the RDS service console and pressing `Stop temporarily`.